Skip to content

 Galápagos penguin

-Galápagos penguins are the northernmost penguin species and are endemic to the equatorial Galápagos archipelago.
+Galápagos penguin's (Spheniscus mendiculus) have a distinct black stripe that goes from their eyes to their neck and they have a white belly with black feathers on their backs and flippers.
 They are banded penguins, closely related to the African penguin, but far smaller.
+They can grow between 48-50cm in height and 2-4kg's in weight.
 Their small size allows them to subsist entirely on small coastal minnows and shellfish, avoiding deep-water predators.
-Galápagos penguins are endangered, with only 2000 left in the wild.